zrahabibi/portfolio/README.md

 Sh
 IGNORE_WHEN_COPYING_END

-Create an environment file by copying the example:
+Create an environment file from the example:

 Generated sh
 cp .env.example .env